J.A. Gibbs Memorial Home / Headlands School, Penarth, Glamorgan, Wales

 In 1918, the Penarth Hotel on Paget Place, Penarth, was donated to the National Children's Home (NCH) by the Gibbs family in memory of Major J A Gibbs, who had died in the First World War.
 The J.A.
 Gibbs Memorial Home was intended to educate and train boys for naval service.
 The premises could accommodate 120.

-In 1936, the home became a Junior Approved School for 'delinquent' boys aged from 10 to 13, placed there by magistrates.
-Now known as the Headlands School, the establishment housed 95 boys, with its overall capacity being raised to 128 places in June 1943 following the opening of a nearby annexe at 'Sea View' on Bradford Place, Penarth, also known as the John Cory Home.
+In 1936, the home became an Approved School for 'delinquent' boys aged from 10 to 13, placed there by magistrates.
+By then known as the Headlands School, the establishment housed 95 boys, with its overall capacity being raised to 128 places in June 1943 following the opening of a nearby annexe at 'Sea View' on Bradford Place, Penarth, also known as the John Cory Home.
 By the 1970s, the number of places at Headlands had fallen to 55.

 Following the abolition of Approved Schools in 1973, the establishment became a Community Home with Education (CHE) under the control of Glamorgan County Council but closed in the early 1980s.